 Whether your boat’s in the marina, in tow, or beneath the shed behind your cabin, unexpected things can happen.
-If they do, your boat could lose value or you could lose the ability to use it, or both.
+If they do, your boat could lose value, or you could lose the ability to use it, or both.

-Boat Insurance Guide
+- What Boat Insurance Covers

 What Boat Insurance Covers